kyma-project/kyma/docs/api-gateway/03-04-migration.md

 kubectl get apis --all-namespaces -o json | jq '.items | .[] | select(.status == null)'
 ```

 Receiving no results means that you can perform the upgrade.
-If, however, you can see any Api resources in the output, recreate each Api using this script:
+If you can see any Api resources in the output, recreate each Api using this script:

 ```shell script
 # set variables